logseq/docs/db-version.md

   * Drag columns to sort their order.
   * Resize columns by dragging the resize handle at a column header's border.
 * Bulk actions: When rows in the table are selected, bulk actions appear in the table header.
 All the bulk actions [described above](#bulk-actions) are available except for the `Three dots menu`.
+* Keyboard shortcuts: Use arrow keys to navigate between cells.
+Press `Enter` to edit a cell and `Esc` to exit editing.

 ## DB Graph Importer